Emirates Stadium: Other uses

-Aside from sporting uses, the Emirates has been used as a music venue which increases the maximum capacity to 72,000.
+The Emirates has also been used as a music venue which increases the maximum capacity to 72,000.
 Bruce Springsteen and the E Street Band became the first band to play a concert at the stadium on 30 May 2008.
 They played a second gig the following night.
 British band Coldplay played three concerts at the Emirates in the June 2012, having sold out the first two dates within 30 minutes of going on sale.
 They were the first band to sell out the stadium for music purposes.
 Green Day set a gig attendance record when performing at the Emirates in June 2013.
-The Killers played 2 exclusive sold-out concerts at the Emirates for their Mirage tour on 3 & 4 June 2022.
+The Killers played 2 exclusive sold-out concerts at the Emirates for their Imploding the Mirage Tour on 3 and 4 June 2022.
+Robbie Williams played two concerts at the stadium on 6 and 7 June 2025 as part of his Britpop Tour.

-International football matches

-The stadium has also been used for a number of international friendly matches all of which have featured the Brazil national football team.
-The first match was against Argentina on 3 September 2006 which ended in a 3–0 victory for Brazil.

-Rugby League

-The Emirates was the only London venue for the 2021 Men's Rugby League World Cup.
-On 12th November 2022, the stadium hosted the second semi final between England & Samoa.